-As a public company, we incur significant legal, accounting and other expenses that we did not incur as a private company, and these expenses may increase even more now that we are no longer an emerging growth company, as defined in Section 2(a) of the Securities Act.
+As a public company, we incur significant legal, accounting and other expenses that we did not incur as a private company.
 As a public company, we are subject to the requirements of the Exchange Act, the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, and the rules and regulations promulgated and to be promulgated thereunder, Public Company Accounting Oversight Board (the "PCAOB"), as well as rules adopted, and to be adopted, by the SEC and Nasdaq.
 Our management and other personnel devote a substantial amount of time to these compliance initiatives.
 Moreover, we expect these rules and regulations to substantially increase our legal and financial compliance costs and to make some activities more time-consuming and costly.
 The increased costs will increase our net loss.
 Compliance with public company requirements will increase costs and make certain activities more time-consuming.
 A number of those requirements will require us to carry out activities we have not done previously.
 For example, we created new board committees and adopted new internal controls and disclosure controls and procedures.
 In addition, expenses associated with SEC reporting requirements will be incurred.
 Furthermore, if any issues in complying with those requirements are identified (for example, if we or our independent registered public accounting firm identifies additional material weaknesses or significant deficiency in the internal control over financial reporting), we could incur additional costs rectifying those issues, and the existence of those issues could adversely affect our reputation or investor perceptions of it.
 It may also be more expensive to obtain director and officer liability insurance.
 We cannot predict or estimate the amount or timing of additional costs it may incur to respond to these requirements.
 The impact of these requirements could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors, our board committees or as executive officers.
 The additional reporting and other obligations imposed by these rules and regulations will increase legal and financial compliance costs and the costs of related legal, accounting and administrative activities.
 These increased costs will require us to divert a significant amount of money that could otherwise be used to expand the business and achieve strategic objectives.
 Advocacy efforts by stockholders and third parties may also prompt additional changes in governance and reporting requirements, which could further increase costs.